- Best of 2018

 A return to Lisbon’s most famous bakery, Pastéis de Belém, was on top of our docket when we returned to Portugal’s capital.
 Served warm with a heavily caramelized top and creamy custard filling, these centuries-old egg tarts lived up their world famous billing as well as our romantic memories.

 We’re excited to head back to Lisbon in 2019 for many reasons and look forward to eating more Lisbon food favorites.
-Will we enjoy pastel de natas every day for breakfast?
+Will we enjoy pasteis de natas every day for breakfast?
 It could happen.